0Magenta0/CTF-Writeups/TryHackMe/LazyAdmin/Writeup.md

 After that we need to upload the [PHP Reverse Shell](https://pentestmonkey.net/tools/web-shells/php-reverse-shell).
 To do this let's move to create a post page in the CMS.
+Note that in this case we see 1.5.1 version.
 ![](screenshots/post.png)

 At the bottom of a page we can to attach file to the post.